lgblgblgb/xemu/README.md

 http://xemu-dist.lgb.hu/

-Nore: this kind of demonstration is limited, often not in pair with the native client for your OS (a "binary"), which - at the other hand - requires more
-work: installation, configuration, etc ...
+Note: this kind of demonstration is limited (or even broken!), often not in pair with the native client for your OS (a "binary"), which - at the other hand - requires more work: installation, configuration, etc ...

 ## Quick start (using pre-built binaries)